Brecc Evans

-Brecc Evans (born September 6, 1999) is an American soccer player who plays as a defender for USL League One side FC Naples.
+Brecc Evans (born September 6, 1999) is an American soccer player who plays as a defender for USL League One side Portland Hearts of Pine.

 Career

 Professional

-In February 2019, Evans signed a two-year deal with North Texas SC ahead of their inaugural season after just one year at Cal Poly.
+In February 2019, Evans signed a two-year deal with North Texas SC ahead of their inaugural season after just one year at Cal Poly, where he played 18 times for their varsity men's soccer team.
 Preceding the inaugural USL League One season, Evans was named captain of the young North Texas SC squad.
 He made his league debut for the club on March 30, 2019, playing all ninety minutes of a 3–2 home victory over the Chattanooga Red Wolves.
 In total, Evans made 22 appearances for North Texas SC, leading the team to a regular season championship and the first seed in the USL League One playoffs.

 On November 30, 2020, Evans was released by North Texas.

 Evans signed with USL Championship side Memphis 901 on March 24, 2021.
+He made 22 appearances in his sole season with Memphis 901.

 On January 6, 2022, Evans became the fourth-ever player announced by USL League One expansion team Northern Colorado Hailstorm FC.
 During his time with Hailstorm, Evans helped the club with the inaugural USL Cup and also became the club's all-time leader in minutes played with 6,867.

 Evans joined FC Naples on December 30, 2024, ahead of the club's inaugural season in USL League One.
+He made 30 appearances and scored one goal in his season with Naples.

+He signed for fellow League One side Portland Hearts of Pine on December 3, 2025.
+He made his debut with the club on March 15, a 3−1 victory over the New York Cosmos.